mahilab/Syntacts/tutorials/unity.md

 }
 ```

-Now, when we modify `my_signal` from the Syntacts GUI and save it, Unity will load the most recent copy without ever having to exit Play mode!
+Now, when we modify `my_signal` from the Syntacts GUI and save it, Unity will load the most recent copy without ever having to exit play mode!

 ![GUI](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-unity/gui_unity.png)